pureboys/go_coverage_testfiles/README.md

 #### Example

-The following example includes small function and test file and a correction of the tests according to the results we received from coverage results.
+The following example includes a small function and test file and a correction of the tests according to the results we received from coverage results.
 Let's assume you have the following 2 Golang files: